 Business Intelligence (BI) and traditional forecasting methodology can provide visibility into a retailer’s past sales, promotions, stock levels, and more.
 Unfortunately, they do not eliminate the need to manually consolidate data in order to make intelligent decisions about the future.
 Last year’s data cannot accurately project what will happen moving forward, because of variances such as changing trends, new products, moving holidays and other differences from year to year which must be considered.

-The result of unreliable projections are inventory imbalances: mistakes in planning, purchasing, and inventory management, resulting in inventory levels that don’t match actual demand.
+The result of unreliable projections is inventory imbalances: mistakes in planning, purchasing, and inventory management, resulting in inventory levels that don’t match actual demand.
 Each year, inventory imbalances cost retailers an estimated $1.1 trillion annually.
-By leveraging Retalon’s predictive analytics, retailers can work smarter to increase sales while decreasing inventory cost.
+By leveraging Retalon’s predictive analytics, retailers can work smarter to increase sales while decreasing inventory costs.

 The Measure of Overstock and Out-of-Stock Inventory Imbalances

 Retail buyers rely on a combination of data, indicators, targets, and the intuition that comes from years of industry experience.
 Retailers carry tens or hundreds of thousands of SKUs, far too many for buyers to accurately forecast every product at each channel/location.
 Therefore, purchasing decisions are largely made at a higher than SKU level.
 Inventory analysts, unlike algorithms, can’t accurately forecast down to a SKU/Store level efficiently.
 The problem stems from business intelligence, buyer intuition, or company targets lacking the ability to account for all factors that affect demand.